Simply-laced quantum connections generalising KZ: The FMTV connection and the generic complete bipartite graph

-As a final remark, notice that the leading term of $H^{\JMMS,\infty}_i$ provides the Schlesinger Hamiltonian \eqref{eq:Schlesinger}.
-Similarly the leading term of $H^{\JMMS,0}_j$ provides a generalisation of the dual Schlesinger Hamiltonian \eqref{eq:dual_Schlesinger}.
-This generalisation amounts to the fact that now one has several simple poles, corresponding to several residues, instead of just one.
+The leading term of $H^{\JMMS,\infty}_i$ provides the Schlesinger Hamiltonian~\eqref{eq:schlesinger_hamiltonians}.
+Similarly the leading term of $H^{\JMMS,0}_j$ provides a generalisation of the dual Schlesinger Hamiltonian~\eqref{eq:dual_schlesinger_hamiltonians}.
+This generalisation amounts to the fact that now one allows for several simple poles---instead of just one. \end{rem}